rr-developer/LUKS-on-Raspberry-Pi/index.md

 ```

 **File: /boot/cmdline.txt**
 It contains one line with parameters.
-One of then is ‘root’, that specifies the location of the root partition.
+One of them is ‘root’, that specifies the location of the root partition.
 For Raspberry Pi is usually ‘/dev/mmcblk0p2’, but it can also be other device (or the same) specified as “PARTUUID=xxxxx”.
 The value of ‘root’ has to be change to ‘/dev/mapper/sdcard’.
 For example, if ‘root’ is:
 ```
 root=/dev/mmcblk0p2
 ```